8 Ways to Jump-Start Your 2023 Financial Resolutions

 8. Financial Education

 Increase your personal financial expertise so you can learn tips and tricks from experts.
 Once you know more you’ll be able to come up with suggestions unique to your situation.
 Try reading more articles, listening to a podcast, or attending a seminar.
 Launch provides free seminars in Volusia and Brevard County throughout the year.
-Look for our upcoming credit score and mortgage seminars in January, February, and March.
+Look for upcoming credit score and mortgage seminars in the New Year.
 You can also check out our glossary of financial terms.